 |Calendar year||U.S. engineering bachelor's degrees awarded|

-But, only 25,000 engineers take the PE exam a year according to NSPE in America.
+But, only 25,000 engineers take the PE exam every year according to NSPE in America.
 Using 2016 data, that’s only 22% of graduating engineers.

 Yes, I understand you need to wait 4 years before taking the PE exam after graduation.
-But I’m only looking for a ballpark figure given all the variables involved.
+But that’s a moot point, since every year a large volume of engineers graduate.

-My point is, not many engineers even try to take the PE exam.
+My point is, few engineers even try to take the PE exam.

-A company can give out the “engineer” title to any one of its employees.
-A company will even give the “engineer” title to someone without a degree.
+A company can give the “engineer” title to any of its employees.
+A company may even give the “engineer” title to someone without a degree.

 But, if you try to hire yourself out with the title of “engineer”, you can’t.
-You’ll be breaking the law by endangering the public.
+You’ll break the law by endangering the public.

 And yes, I know.
 Everyone does it.
-But people do many things that are illegal.
+But people do many stupid and illegal things.